mnielsen/finding_scenius/finding_scenius.md

 improve what GOogle already does.
 And so the density of scenius across the company has inevitably decreased.

-An interesting question is whether there are corners of the company which are just as remarkable as the early Google?
+Are there corners of Google today which are just as remarkable as the early Google?
 I don't know.
 But events such as Google Wave's failure are encouraging.
-It was a huge, swing-for-the-fences idea that contained a lot of good ideas, and arguably very nearly worked.
+It was a huge, swing-for-the-fences idea that contained many good ideas, and very nearly worked.
 If Google continues developing such ideas, then it seems likely to me that they'll sometimes swing for the fences and succeed.

+That notwithstanding, my point about the density of scenius falling remains.
+The lesson is that going in an _ad hoc_ fashion to a big, fashionable place is a bad idea.
+You should only do that if you have inside inforomation, telling you which are the great, innovative groups inside an organization or field.